Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

-The transition timescale is a key quantity in constraining the physical models of CL~AGNs.
-For instance, the typical duration of a transition, whether the turn-off and turn-on timescales are symmetric, and whether the timescale correlates with other physical parameters (such as black hole mass, Eddington ratio, or luminosity) are highly model dependent.
+The timescale is a key quantity in constraining the physical models of CL~AGNs.
+For instance, whether the turn-off and turn-on timescales are symmetric, and whether the timescale correlates with other physical parameters (such as black hole mass, Eddington ratio, or luminosity).